 - The degree of a mutual commitment to a shared life

-Each case is unique and examined individually and specific conditions of the relationship are taken into consideration.
-Polygamous relationships are also considered, meaning that a de facto relationship does not necessarily require to be mutually exclusive.
+Each case of de facto settlement is unique, and courts will consider specific conditions of the relationship.
+Polygamous relationships are also considered, meaning that a de facto relationship does not necessarily have to be mutually exclusive.

-Several states and territories can grant you to register a de facto relationship through the state’s registry of marriages, births, and deaths.
+Several states and territories allow you to register a de facto relationship through the state’s registry of marriages, births, and deaths.
 They can provide you with a certificate that can be used as proof of the length of the de facto relationship.
-For example, in NSW de facto relationships can be registered online.
+For example, in NSW, de facto relationships can be registered online.

 Cohabitation Agreements And Disputes

-Unmarried or cohabited partners such as de facto couples who live under the same roof have the option of making legal agreements (or cohabitation agreements.)
-This can help them protect their marital home rights as a couple, while at the same time giving security to their individual assets.
+Unmarried or cohabiting partners, such as de facto couples who live under the same roof, have the option of making cohabitation agreements.
+This is also a type of binding financial agreement that can help them protect their marital home rights as a couple, while at the same time giving security to their individual assets via a mutual agreement.

 By investing in cohabitation agreements, unmarried couples can have similar rights granted to married couples.
 Such agreements or contracts are limited to financial, custody, and property-related matters.